rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 };
 {{< /highlight >}}

 By using the colored theme property from `this.context`, the component can derive its style.
-That way every component that needs to be styled according to the colored theme could get the necessary information from React's context object.
+As you can imagine, following this way every component that needs to be styled according to the colored theme could get the necessary information from React's context API by using the Consumer component now.

-You can read more about [React's context in the official documentation](https://facebook.github.io/react/docs/context.html).

 {{% chapter_header "React's Provider Pattern" "react-provider-pattern" %}}